sohukia/ytb_short_blocker_app/README.md

 # ytb_short_blocker_app

-An app that uses youtube without shorts
+An app that allow to watch youtube without shorts